Birkie: History

 Birkie is first recorded in Scott's Bride of Lammermoor in 1819 where he writes "But Bucklaw cared no more about riding the first horse and that sort of thing, than he, Craigengelt, did about a game at birkie."

 In 1820, John Galt alludes to the game in his Ayrshire Legatees thus: "It was an understood thing that not only Whist and Catch-Honours were to be played, but even obstreperous Birky itself for the diversion of such of the company as were not used to gambling games."

-In 1824, Birkie is listed as one of the most popular card games in Galloway alongside "Catch the Ten, or Catch Honours, Lent for Beans, Brag and Pairs for Slaes, Beggar my Neebour...
+In 1824, Birkie is listed as one of the most popular card games in Galloway alongside "catch the ten, or catch honours, lent for beans, brag and pairs for slaes, Beggar my Neebour...
 Love after Supper, and Wha to be married first."
 They are described as "rustic games", unlike "Whist, Cribbage and other genteel nonsense."

-Although recorded initially in the west coast regions of Ayrshire and Galloway, by the 1850s it appears the game had reached Glasgow, being played by print workers alongside Catch the Ten and All Fours.
+Although recorded initially in the west coast regions of Ayrshire and Galloway, by the 1850s it appears the game had reached Glasgow, being played by print workers alongside catch the ten and all fours.

 Jamieson derives the name 'birkie' from the Icelandic berk-ia, to boast.

 Rules

 The only description of the rules are two brief accounts by John Jamieson in his dictionaries of the Scottish language.
 The first runs as follows:

 Later editions change "childish" to "trifling" and add that "he who follows suit [with a higher card] wins the trick, if he seizes the heap before his opponent can cover his card with one of his own".

-Despite its equation to the English game of Beggar my Neighbour, it is probably different because a) it is listed separately by John Mactaggart; b) there are no pay cards (A K Q J) which, when played, require the opponent to play a specified number of further cards which, if all are numerals, are captured by the player of the pay card; and c) there is a requirement to follow suit, unlike Beggar my Neighbour.
-It may be that the above rules describe Common Birkie and that, in King's Birkie, the King was perhaps the highest card and also a pay card.
+Despite its equation to the English game of Beggar my Neighbour, it is different because a) it is listed separately by John Mactaggart; b) no pay cards (A K Q J) are mentioned i.e. cards which, when played, require the opponent to play a specified number of further cards which, if all are numerals, are captured by the player of the pay card; and c) there is a requirement to follow suit, unlike Beggar my Neighbour.
+However, the aim is similar: to win by acquiring all the cards.
+It may be that the above rules describe common birkie and that, in king's birkie, the king was perhaps the highest card and also a pay card.